 A value-added tax (VAT), known in some countries as a goods and services tax (GST), is a type of general consumption tax that is collected based on the amount a product’s value has increased at each stage of production or distribution.
 It’s normally implemented as a destination-based tax, where the tax rate is based on the location of the customer.

 VATs raise about a fifth of total tax revenues worldwide.
-As of 2014, 83% of the world’s countries employ a VAT, excluding the good ol’ U.S. of A.
+As of 2014, 83% of the world’s countries employ a VAT, excluding the United States.

 There are two main methods of calculating VAT: the credit-invoice or invoice-based method, and the subtraction or accounts-based method.

 You can configure your Tax settings to display prices including VAT or excluding VAT by going to Settings > Tax in your Admin Area and doing the following:

 - Click Settings at the top of the page

 - Select No next to Are You Based in the United States?

 - Choose from the options within the VAT & GST menu

 - Disabling VAT: This option hides all extra VAT-related text that appears on category and product pages.
 VAT will still be applied to products once an address is entered (or if the VAT tax is set as a default tax).